pkec/Inferring-hidden-variables-under-nonlinear-observation-operators/README.md

 Note that some scripts have been updated and some mistakes have been fixed for the final send; not all data has been regenerated so data folder may hold outdated files.

-I acknowledge use of Claude AI which assisted in coding during the thesis.
+I acknowledge the use of Claude AI which assisted with coding during the thesis.